ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

       Multi-line input can be provided as a multi-line string or a list of strings with 1 line per list item.

-      If a multi-line string is provided make sure to use the proper literal block style indicator "|".

       If a list of strings is provided, newlines will be added to each of the lines when used as input.

+      If a multi-line string is provided, use the proper block scalar style.
+YAML supports both `literal <https://yaml.org/spec/1.2.2/#literal-style>`_ and `folded <https://yaml.org/spec/1.2.2/#line-folding>`_ scalars.
+It is recommended to use the literal style indicator "|" with a block indentation indicator, for example; *content: | 2* is a literal block style indicator with a 2 space indentation, the entire block will be indented and newlines preserved.
+The block indentation range is 1 - 9.
+While generally unnecessary, YAML does support block `chomping <https://yaml.org/spec/1.2.2/#8112-block-chomping-indicator>`_ indicators  "+" and "-" as well.

+      When using the *content* option for instream-data, the module will ensure that all lines contain a blank in columns 1 and 2 and add blanks when not present while retaining a maximum length of 80 columns for any line.
+This is true for all *content* types; string, list of strings and when using a YAML block indicator.

       | **required**: True
       | **type**: raw